dps923/winter2020/welcome.md

 #### Workload

-Regarding the workload, it will simply not be possible to confine this course’s learning experience to the scheduled four periods per week.
+Regarding the workload, it will simply not be possible to confine this course's learning experience to the scheduled four periods per week.
 We expect you to spend some of the in-class time working on the assignments, but you _must spend time out-of-class_ to complete the work.

 That being said, you will encounter problems and delays.
 Please follow a general rule: If you cannot solve the problem within 20 to 30 minutes, then stop and set it aside.
 Seek help from your professor, or from a classmate who knows the solution to the problem.
 Do not thrash.
 Do not attempt to wrestle the problem to the ground.
 Others will not think any less of you when you ask for help.
-You’re here to learn, so take advantage of the course’s resources and delivery to help you learn.
+You're here to learn, so take advantage of the course's resources and delivery to help you learn.

 <br>